Frederick Gilbert

 Frederick George Gilbert (30 December 1883 – 11 December 1964) was an English international rugby union player.

-Born in Plymouth, Gilbert was a Devonport Services fullback and in 1923 became the oldest player to debut for England at 39 years of age (some sources says 38, which would still be a record).
+Born in Cornwall then later moved to Plymouth, Gilbert was a Devonport Services fullback and in 1923 became the oldest player to debut for England at 39.
 He featured in England's first two Five Nations fixtures, wins over Wales at Twickenham and Ireland at Leicester, en route to a fourth grand slam.